 How Mobile Email Changed the Olympics and A Decade-Old Targeting Model

-If there was ever an underdog in the interactive advertising Olympics, it would be email.
+It would be emailed if there were ever an underdog in the interactive advertising Olympics.

-But a funny thing happened between Beijing 2008 and London 2012: the rise of the smartphone.
-The organizers of these Games knew this of course, and they featured the “connected lives” of the audience in the opening ceremonies.
+But a funny thing happened between Beijing in 2008 and London in 2012: the rise of the smartphone.
+The organizers of these Games knew this, of course, and they featured the “connected lives” of the audience in the opening ceremonies.
 Remember those awkward check-ins and text bubbles?

-The smartphone not only disrupted the Olympics – frustrating NBC’s efforts to timeshift the games for maximum TV monetization – but it also disrupted interactive advertising’s decade-old cookie-based targeting model.
+The smartphone disrupted the Olympics – frustrating NBC’s efforts to timeshift the games for maximum TV monetization – and disrupted interactive advertising’s decade-old cookie-based targeting model.

-In the digital marketing game, targeting cookies are the performance-enhancing drugs that advertisers lean on to win the best impressions.
-But on the mobile web, cookies are as spotty as coverage of archery at the Olympics.
-And if you’re a cookie, it’s not getting any better any time soon in mobile.
+In the digital marketing game, targeting cookies are the performance-enhancing drugs advertisers use to win the best impressions.
+But on the mobile web, cookies are as spotty as archery coverage at the Olympics.
+And if you’re a cookie, it’s not getting any better soon on mobile.

-So what’s an advertiser to do if they want to win the race to the best mobile impression?
+So what’s an advertiser to do if they want to win the race for the best mobile impression?

-There are a number of options.
+There are several options.
 The course that most advertisers have been following has been to use mobile apps offered on the two major app platforms – iOS and Android.
-Until recently, these have allowed advertisers to target unique device identifier (UDID); targeting device-specific fingerprints in segments of one.
+Until recently, these have allowed advertisers to target unique device identifiers (UDID), targeting device-specific fingerprints in segments of one.

-So, as a short conclusion for today’s article (first, but not last!) on mobile email, let’s say that Entrepreneurs which diving into cellphone/ smartpnone email marketing have got unique aims as well as result – their initiatives symbolize unique degrees of aspirations as well as complication.
+So, as a short conclusion for today’s article (first, but not last!) on mobile email, let’s say that Entrepreneurs who diving into cellphone/ smartphone email marketing have got unique aims, as well as results – their initiatives, symbolize unique degrees of aspirations as well as complication.

-With the essential amount, they are applying frequent marketing strategies… for instance, lowering text message time-span, increasing font dimensions as well as narrowing this theme to adjust the limits of a smaller sized smartphone monitor.
+With the essential amount, they are applying frequent marketing strategies… for instance, lowering text message time-span, increasing font dimensions, and narrowing this theme to adjust the limits of a smaller-sized smartphone monitor.

-Incorporating a few calls to actions as well as designing/ planning messages to be more touch-friendly, was also a good strategy.
-Another different method online and offline marketers are usually starting out – use of emails personalization.
+Incorporating a few calls to action and designing/ planning messages to be more touch-friendly was also a good strategy.
+Another different method online and offline marketers are usually starting – is the use of email personalization.

-But in the end, no matter how short or long it is, a mobile email is like as a business letter.
+But in the end, a mobile email is like a business letter, no matter how short or long it is.
 Ignoring basic rules can show disrespect for the recipient.
-And that NOT good for business!
+And that is NOT good for business!